-After a very interesting conference talk on Test Driven Development and Behavior Driven Development, I have finally started getting familiar with it, using NUnit to write unit tests while developing in .NET and C#.
+After a very interesting conference talk on Test Driven Development (TDD) and Behavior Driven Development (BDD), I have finally started using NUnit to write unit tests while developing new features in C#.

 My first thought was (as so many have told me it would be) “why haven’t I worked like this before?”.
 Perhaps I am having a honey-moon, but I am loving it, though some of my coding habits translates badly to testable code.